 Students gain practical experience working in a health-related professional environment providing services under supervision.
+The student may sign up for variable credit ranging from 1-3 credit hours at a time, however a maximum of five credit hours is permitted with a minimum of three hours.
 Students will be required to log 24 hours of actual service to the agency for each credit hour.
 Daily log required as well as three-page summary report.
 Supervisors must provide weekly face-to-face supervision and final practicum evaluation.
-Additional internship hours can be taken with permission of Department Chair by registering for CSG 401-3.
 Prerequisites: CSG 203, CSG 313, and CSG 323 (may be taken concurrently with CSG 323).